 Where I’ve been in Myanmar

-I went to Kawthoung, at the southern of Myanmar, in 2004 on a one-day visa run from Ranong, Thailand; we’d been hanging around the Thai islands for almost a month, scuba diving and partying, and our entry stamps were running out of time.
+I went to Kawthoung, at the southern tip of Myanmar, in 2004 on a one-day visa run from Ranong, Thailand; we’d been hanging around the Thai islands for almost a month scuba diving & partying, and our entry stamps were running out of time.
 The visa run to Kawthoung has been available for just this situation for many years; stamp out of Thailand, take a longtail boat across the river mouth, check out Kawthoung, and then re-enter Thailand with a fresh stamp to travel further with.

 Upon arrival we were greeted and latched onto by a gang of teenage lads waiting around by the pier looking for an opportunity to make a little money.
 Presumably they did the same thing everyday, and they had their banter finely tuned.
 They spoke good English and were a lot of fun to chat to as they tried to do a little black market trade, and we were offered bootleg alcohol, various pills, DVDs, and so on.
 We weren’t interested in any of that, but we took them to a restaurant and then engaged them as guides for the day.
 They showed us around their town, took us up the hill to the temple, taught us some choice insults (not even sure what language it was!) while pretending to teach us greetings and then giggled as we offended various passersby, and were great value for whatever amount of dollars it was we paid them; it wasn’t much as we’d taken very little with us.